Scabies

 Prevalence

 Scabies can affect people of all ages.
+Over 200 million people are affected worldwide.
 But the risk varies depending on where you live and the climate there:

 • In moderate climates, scabies is more common during the colder seasons.